 For months the situation was improving in Syria, as news of attacks and bloodshed was dramatically reduced.
 But for the past week the brutal violence has returned as hospitals, civil centers and civilian buildings were attacked, causing the death of at least two paramedics, with many others wounded.
 White Helmets workers were also injured as they were attempting to rescue wounded civilians.
 Please click here if you would like to read a detailed press release about the hospital attacks last week.

-- Each $1 donated delivers $10+ worth of medications
+- Each $1 donated can deliver $10+ worth of medications

 - Serving the Syrian people and refugees in desperate need of medications